ajg/yocto/README.md

 -----------

  - An instance of `Functor`, `Applicative` or `Monad` to facilitate mapping.
- - Ensure the library works with compilers besides GHC.
- - Independent `encode` and `decode` functions (maybe.)
  - A test suite.

 (Feel free to send a pull request for any of these.)